 Studies clearly indicate that setting specific, challenging, and obtainable goals enhance performance.

-In your goal setting process, make sure to use SMART goals.
-These objectives are:
+In your goal-setting process, make sure to use SMART goals.
+Check this study on how to write them.
+In short, the objectives are:

 - Specific – well-defined and focused;